-God announced His solution over sin with His judgment of the serpent in Genesis 3:15.
+God announced His solution over sin in judging the serpent (Genesis 3:15).
 God's solution to man's sin is the redemptive work of Jesus Christ (Col 1:20; 2:9).
-In Jesus Christ, God is reconciling people to Himself, restoring their relationship with Him (Eph 1:9-10).
+In Jesus, God is reconciling people to Himself, restoring their relationship with Him (Eph 1:9-10).
 This ministry of reconciliation He has given to His church.
-In fact, the establishment of the church is the most recent step in God's redemptive plan (2Co 5:19).
+The establishment of the church is the most recent step in God's redemptive plan (2Co 5:19).